therealpaulstanleys/Haskins_House/README.md

-This is a simple wenbsite I am working on.
-It's a demo to a rtecord store.
+This is a simple website I am working on.
+It's a demo to a record store.